hilarykhc/KadoLinguo/README.md

 3. Visual association for better retention:

 - Traditional way of memorizing vocabulary and sentences can be challenging without proper context or visual aidds.
-- KādoLinguo offers card pairing game to enhance visual association and reinforce vocabulary.
+- KādoLinguo offers card matching game to enhance visual association and reinforce vocabulary.
 - This can significantly enhance memory retention and make the learning process more effective.

 ### User Profile